 Even if you find a new job right away, that still won’t be enough to satisfy a mortgage lender.
 That’s because lenders like to see a steady history of employment before approving a loan.
 How steady?
 Well, that depends on the lender, but the usual requirement is six months of employment at your current job and two years of continuous employment.
 Any break in employment that’s older than two years shouldn’t affect your lending prospects.

 How Unemployment Affects Your Credit ScoreHow Unemployment Affects Your Credit Score

 While being unemployed will not directly affect your credit score, it will have some knock-on effects.
 It all depends on how you handle your finances while unemployed.
 Taking on too much debt and failing to pay your bills on time will negatively impact your credit score.
-When it comes time to apply for a mortgage again, this is bad news as a low credit score will limit your borrowing ability and lead to higher interest payments.
-Generally speaking, credit scores between 630 and 739 and considered good, while scores between 629 and 520 are seen as fair.
+When it comes time to apply for a mortgage again, bad news as a low credit score will limit your borrowing ability and lead to higher interest payments.
+Generally speaking, credit scores between 630 and 739 are considered good, while scores between 629 and 520 are considered fair.
 Anything less than 520 falls into the bad credit range.

 This presents a tough choice for anyone who has recently become unemployed.
 A lower income can lead to more debt, which puts further strain on your debt-to-income ratio.
 Both factors will further erode your credit score and make the climb back to stable financials even harder.